dojo/framework/src/widget-core/README.md

 registry.defineInjector('my-injector', injector);
 ```

 To connect the registered `injector` to a widget, we can use the `Container` HOC (higher order component) provided by `widget-core`.
-The `Container` accepts a widget `constructor`, `injector` label and `getProperties` mapping function as arguments and returns a new class that returns the passed widget from its `render` function.
+The `Container` accepts a widget `constructor`, `injector` label, and `getProperties` mapping function as arguments and returns a new class that returns the passed widget from its `render` function.

 `getProperties` receives the `payload` from an `injector` and `properties` from the container HOC component.
-These are used to map into the wrapped widgets properties.
+These are used to map into the wrapped widget's properties.

 ```ts
 import { Container } from '@dojo/widget-core/Container';